 Each of these roles use a combination of art, science, math, and/or technology in their everyday work.
 These career ideas are just a starting point to get students thinking, as there are many more STEAM-related careers to consider.
-STEAM impacts so much of the world around us, and as teachers, listening to our students’ interests and finding a connection that relates back to STEAM can be one of the most valuable things we can offer to learners during their time in the school system.
+STEAM impacts so much of the world around us, and as teachers, listening to our students’ interests and finding a connection that relates back to STEAM and future careers can be one of the most valuable things we can offer to learners during their time in the school system.

 Help Students Connect to Their STEAM Interests

 1) Give Them Projects.
 Having students learn about content is great, but giving students projects is what truly unlocks the power of STEAM.
-With projects, students can hypothesize, experiment, and make connections from the content you teach to the world around them.
+With STEAM projects, students can hypothesize, experiment, and make connections from the content you teach to the world around them.
 Even better, students can walk away from school with tangible portfolio pieces of completed work they can take to future employers to showcase their qualifications, skills, and expertise.

 3) Encourage Internships and Apprenticeships.
 For students who are nearing middle or high school, internships or apprenticeships in STEAM-related fields can take their projects to the next level.
-Many educators in K-12 may think that internships are reserved for higher education, but with the growing number of charter schools and personalized learning initiatives, it’s possible to tie together a student’s STEAM learning with experience in the field.
+Many educators in K-12 may think that internships are reserved for higher education, but with the growing number of charter schools and personalized learning initiatives, it’s possible to tie together a student’s STEAM learning with on-the-job experience in the field.
 It may require you to work with your student’s other teachers to tell them about the work you’re doing with STEAM and your emphasis on education on STEAM careers, but if you can line up the right opportunity, you could help positively influence your student’s future.

-More Resources for STEAM Education
+More Resources for STEAM Education & Career Awareness

 Educating your students on STEAM is a process, but it’s a valuable one that goes beyond the classroom and will follow them for the rest of their lives.
 With the right STEAM-powered skills, projects, and experiences, your students can set themselves apart in their future workplaces.